 The U.S. government has a major role to play in the global effort to fight unsafe abortion.
-But two key U.S. foreign policies—the Helms Amendment and the Global Gag Rule—diminish that role by restricting women’s access to abortion and contraception in developing countries around the world.
+But one key U.S. foreign policy—the Helms Amendment—diminishes that role by restricting women’s access to abortion and contraception in developing countries around the world.

 The Helms Amendment prohibits the use of U.S. foreign assistance funds to pay for abortion “as a method of family planning.”
 Despite the limited scope of the amendment’s language, the U.S. government has applied it as a complete ban on the use of funds for abortion-related services and information.

-In partnership with reproductive rights advocates in the United States and around the world, Ipas calls for the repeal of these harmful policies.
+In partnership with reproductive rights advocates in the United States and around the world, Ipas calls for the repeal of the Helms Amendment.
 And as we fight for full repeal, we are working for measures to lessen the far-reaching and dangerous impact these policies have on the lives and health of women.

 The Helms Amendment

 The Helms Amendment is a 1973 U.S. legislative restriction that hinders efforts to address unsafe abortion around the world.
 It prohibits the use of U.S. foreign assistance funds to pay for “abortion as a method of family planning.”
 In practice, however, it is being applied as a total ban on abortion-related services and information.

 In developing countries around the world, this ties the hands of government officials, reproductive health providers and U.S.-funded organizations working to ensure women’s access to comprehensive reproductive health care.
 In order to prevent a possible cut-off of U.S. funding, they avoid the provision of any services, information or even counseling related to safe abortion.